CodeWritingCow/gary-proxy/README.md

 The proxy server at https://github.com/motunui/grahn-proxy is similar to this repo's proxy server.
 Use one or the other.

+> Using the correct URLs for development and production

+To run the proxy server on your local machine, open `public/index.html` and uncomment the `<script>` tags for bundle.js files hosted locally.
+Comment out the `<script>` tags for bundle.js files hosted on AWS.

+Before you deploy the proxy to your own AWS instance, do the opposite of above.
+Also, replace the URLs for the bundle.js files on AWS with your own.

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).